-In rare circumstances where the 'Principal sum and Interest' statutory mortgage is used, it is necessary to state the amount of the loan.
-Neither the total amount of the mortgage nor the maturity date need to be stated in the 'account current' mortgage.
+In rare circumstances where the 'principal sum and interest' statutory mortgage is used, it is necessary to state the amount of the loan.
+Neither the total amount of the mortgage nor the maturity date need be stated in the 'account current' mortgage.

 It is only the original mortgage instrument that must be presented when registering the mortgage with the Registry - neither the underlying debt instrument nor the deed of covenants need to be filed or attached to it.
-The Registry will endorse the mortgage with the date and time of its registration and then it will be returned to the mortgagee.
+The Registry will endorse the mortgage with the date and time of its registration and it will then be returned to the mortgagee.

 Where the owner is a UK company, the mortgage and deed of covenants should also be registered with Companies House within 21 days of creation of the charge.
+A copy of the security document will be placed on the register at Companies House and will be open to inspection by search against the company.
+A failure to register with Companies House within this time limit renders the charge void against a liquidator, administrator or any creditor of the company.